d2cio/docs/docs/platform/cloning-apps.md

 ## How to clone

 1. Open a service page
 2. Click **Clone**.
-You can choose a project by clicking on the dropdown icon.
+You can choose a project by clicking on the dropdown icon
 3. Enter a name for the new service.
 After submitting you will see a creating service page with filled up settings
-3. Check the settings.
+4. Check the settings.
 You can change any of them here
-4. Choose a host and click **Create service**
+5. Choose a host and click **Create service**
-5. The service will be deployed

 ![Cloning - first step](../img/cloning.png)